Humphrey H. Leavitt: Later activities and death

 Leavitt moved to Cincinnati, Ohio, upon his reassignment to the Southern District of Ohio in 1855.
 He moved to Springfield, Ohio following his retirement in 1871.
 He engaged in literary pursuits after his retirement.
 He was a member of the World's Convention on Prison Reform in London, England in 1872.
 He died on March 15, 1873, in Springfield.
 He was interred in Spring Grove Cemetery in Cincinnati.

 Family

 Born to an old New England family involved in the purchase of the Western Reserve from the state of Connecticut, Leavitt parents were Captain John Wheeler Leavitt and Silence (Fitch) Leavitt.
 The town of Leavittsburg in Trumbull County was named for the family.
-Leavitt was married to Marie Antoinette (McDowell) Leavitt, daughter of Dr. John McDowell, a physician, Provost of the University of Pennsylvania and Governor of Pennsylvania.
+Leavitt was married to Marie Antoinette (McDowell) Leavitt, daughter of Dr. John McDowell, a physician and provost of the University of Pennsylvania.
 Humphey Howe and Marie Leavitt had three sons, including John McDowell Leavitt, all born at Steubenville.
+Through John, his grandson is attorney John Brooks Leavitt.